Prunus fruticosa

 Prunus fruticosa, the European dwarf cherry, dwarf cherry, Mongolian cherry or steppe cherry is a deciduous, xerophytic, winter-hardy, cherry-bearing shrub.
 It is also called ground cherry and European ground cherry, but is not to be confused with plants in the distinct "Groundcherry" genus of Physalis.

-Prunus fruticosa is native to Ciscaucasia, western Siberia, Kazakhstan, Xinjiang China, western Russia, Ukraine, Poland, Czech Republic, Germany, Belarus, Moldova, Bulgaria, Romania, Hungary, Serbia, Austria, and Italy.
+Prunus fruticosa is native to central and southeastern Europe, Ukraine, European Russia, the northern Caucasus, Kazakhstan, and the Altai.

 Description

 As a shrub Prunus fruticosa grows 1–2 m high and as wide, in almost any soil, but best in loamy soil, spreading via suckers.
 Roots are abundant.
 The plant requires full sun, it is a steppe rather than a forest plant, although it does form thickets at the edges of open forest.

 The bark is dark brown with yellow lenticels.
 The leaves are oblanceolate to obovate, about 12 mm by 6 mm, with acuminate apex, glabrous above, thick, serrated with crenate margin, dark green, yellow in autumn, with a short petiole.

 The flowers are white hermaphroditic blossoms in leafy bracts located 2-4 each on short peduncles in sessile umbels.
 They are pollinated by bees.
 In the Northern Hemisphere, the plant flowers in May.
 The fruit is light to dark red, globose to pyriform, about 8–25 mm in diameter, ripening in August.
 The taste is sour-sweet, or tart.